Le Boucher: Production

 Chabrol had initially planned to shoot the film in the commune of Les Eyzies, but finally decided to shoot in Trémolat, as he wanted a village with prehistoric caves in the vicinity but found Les Eyzies too touristic.
 The sites where shooting took place were mostly left unchanged, including the local butcher shop which served as the shop of Popaul.
+Filming also took place at the Cougnac Caves in Payrignac (Lot).